1Git2Clone/proc-macro-example/README.md

 [`leptos`](https://docs.rs/leptos/ "docs.rs/leptos") or any other web
 development library, then you'd know you can parse any `TokenStream` into a Rust `TokenStream`.
-This example doesn't go that in-depth with what you can do since in practice it's possible to make a programming language with rust's proc macros.
+This example doesn't go that in-depth with what you can do since in practice it's possible to make a programming language with Rust's proc macros.
 In fact, people have also done that with a [Python interpreter written in Rust](https://github.com/RustPython/RustPython "GitHub/RustPython/RustPython") or [Python bindings in Rust](https://github.com/PyO3/pyo3 "GitHub/PyO3/pyo3").